tibi-coder/rqmf-image-compression/README.md

 The method approximates images using a low-rank matrix factorization while constraining the factor matrices to **bounded integer values**.
 By incorporating quantization directly into the optimization process, the algorithm accounts for quantization effects during factorization instead of applying quantization as a separate step.

-This implementation accompanies research work that will appear at the **IFAC World Congress 2026**.

 ---